This plugin collects metrics directly from the

 rabbitmq management API.
 The plugin requests the machine-readable content from this endpoint and parses metrics out from the retrieved data.

-This plugin is currently only available for x86_64 Linux.
+This plugin is currently available for x86_64 Linux and Windows platforms.

 rabbitmq plugin is included with the AppOptics host agent by default, please follow the directions below to enable it for a host agent instance.